cycle/docs/basic/select.md

 ```

 > It's recommended to avoid usage of `select` method outside of repository classes and instead expose [custom](repository/custom.md) find methods.

+> You can read more about methods available in select queries [here](https://spiral-framework.com/guide/database-builders).

 ## The repository Scope
 Please note, in Cycle ORM the Repository object is only responsible for entity retrieval, all persist operations must be handled by transaction, entity mappers and command chains.